FAQs - Reiki

-Once you have been initiated to Reiki, it stays with you for the rest of your life.
+When you have been correctly initiated to Reiki, it stays with you for the rest of your life.
 Even if you feel you have forgotten, the Reiki Initiations are permanent and you will still be able to give Reiki.
-If you are feeling unsure contact me and I will support you, my Reiki committment to my Reiki students is ongoing - and personalised to your needs.
+If you are feeling unsure contact me and I will support you, my Reiki commitment to my Reiki students is ongoing - and personalised to your needs.

 Can I redo or retrain my Reiki course?

-Yes if you choose, you can redo your Reiki course, you will need to make time to discuss this with Louisa to help decide what is best for you.
+Yes if you choose, you can redo your Reiki course, you will need to make time to discuss this with Louise to help decide what is best for you.
 People decide to do this for a variety of reasons e.g. to refresh their memory of the theory or techniques they have been taught.

 Do I have to do all levels of Reiki with the same teacher?

-No you do not, however be clear what style you have been taught and the style or form of the Reiki you are going to learn.
+It serves everybody well however, to be clear what style you have been taught previously and the style or form of the Reiki you are going to learn.
 I always have a chat with students who have learnt from another Teacher so both the student and I have clarity around this.There are however many, many different types of Reiki and you should speak to your teacher to ensure your previous training is comparable with the type of Reiki you will be learning.
-Also there should be a verifiable link back to Mikao Usui .
+Also there should be a verifiable, unbroken link back to Mikao Usui .

 What do the terms Shoden, Okuden and Shinpiden mean ?

-These are the names for each level of Reiki training in the Japanese Reiki styles.
+These are the names for each level of Reiki training in Japanese.

 Shoden – beginning teaching - First Degree or Level 1,